 So if you are seeking a solicitor who could assist you when making a claim for compensation, contact Accident Claims UK today.
 Our expert advisors are always happy to answer your queries and provide you with (no obligation) advice.

 If you have been involved in an accident which was caused through a breach in health and safety regulations when visiting a public space, our accident claims solicitors covering Bury St Edmunds could assist you in claiming for any harm suffered.
-An accident on public land could be a result of third party negligence, resulting in physical and /or psychological harm.
+An accident on public land could be a result of third party negligence, resulting in physical and /or psychological injuries.
 When looking at the definition of a public place, it can include a wide variety of locations.
 From car parks, shopping centres, high streets, or even a beach.
 In general, public space is considered to be an allocated area where you as a member of the public have access to.
 Within these locations, there is a legal and ethical sense of responsibility that is required from the occupier.

 If you have endured third party negligence in a public space, there are a variety of people who could be liable.
 Depending on the space and its occupier, the liability will naturally vary.
 Regardless if it’s a private landowner or a public body, our personal injury solicitors could assist you in presenting a claim for accident compensation.
 Both public bodies and specific individuals have a legal and ethical responsibility to prevent hazards and accidents.
 These preventative methods could include;